gallenc/solent2Public/workup/experimental/session2/README.md

 [Exercise 1](../session2/Exercise1.md) is a simple introduction to JSP's.
 Try this first.

-[Exercise 1b](../session2/Exercise1b.md) takes the example exercise further.
+[Exercise 1b](../session2/Exercise1b.md) takes the example exercise further looking at the request object.

+[Exercise 1c](../session2/Exercise1c.md) takes the example exercise further looking at the session object.

 Try these exercises on your own first then look at the example code here [webExercise1-answer](../session2/webExercise1-answer)